Medieval Literature and Society: A Tutorial for Historians

 Language work is important because Irish and Welsh texts contain words, phrases, and grammatical structures that resist direct translation into English.
 Irish geis can refer to a prohibition, injunction, or taboo with social or supernatural consequences, a term with no direct equivalent in English.
 In Welsh, brut refers to a chronicle or history, but in medieval texts it can overlap with brud (prophecy), showing that accounts of the past were often intertwined with visions of the future; translating it simply as “history” flattens this subtlety.
 Other terms, like Irish ceol refer not simply to music but to musical practice imbued with emotional, social, and sometimes supernatural significance.

-Translators and readers must decide whether to leave such words untranslated, provide glosses, or approximate their meaning, engaging directly with the original language helps uncover the cultural and linguistic subtleties that give Irish and Welsh literature its distinctive texture.
+Translators and readers must decide whether to leave such words untranslated, provide glosses, or approximate their meaning.
+By engaging directly with the original language you can uncover the cultural and linguistic subtleties that give Irish and Welsh literature its distinctive texture.

 For texts without modern editions, like Flann for Éirinn, you must work from the manuscript.
 Of the 14,000 surviving Middle Irish poems (c.
-900–1200), only about 3,000 have been printed, so developing palaeographical skills is essential for full understanding in these cases.
+900–1200), only about 3,000 have been printed, so developing palaeographical skills is essential for understanding such works fully.
 Some manuscripts also include Ogham, an early Irish writing system, often in scholarly notes.

 Intertextuality, Manuscripts, and Literary Networks